Bandeirainveste/bandeirainveste.github.io/index.md

 where I've been since 2022.
 Flashbots is an R&D organization founded to illuminate, democratize, and distribute maximal extractable value (MEV) through open research and products.
-MEV is the value extractable by any agent when a privileged actor holds ordering rights over a system in which participants compete over a scarce opportunity.
+MEV is the value extractable by any agent when a privileged actor holds ordering rights over a system in which participants compete for a scarce opportunity.
 Our team brings together economics, mechanism design, distributed systems, cryptography, and open source development to work on problems relevant to Ethereum.
 You can learn about our past research and work in progress in our